SpeagleYao/cost-sensitive-adv/README.md

 - res18_trades : Train the model with TRADES loss
 - res18_alltar : Train the model with natural data + all targeted pgd data
 - res18_sp_35  : Train the model with natural data + all targeted pgd data between class 3&5
+- res18_ow_35  : Train the model with natural data + all targeted pgd data from class 3 to class 5

 All these models are tested under natural testset, untargeted pgd testset, and targeted pgd testset between two specific classes.

+Then, I ran test under several SOTA models, and output their test results under targeted attack and confusion matrixes.
+Targeted attack results can be seen in [here](tresult_robench.txt).
+Confusuin matrixes can be seen in [here](cfs_robench_result.txt).
 <!-- Results can be seen in [here](result.txt). -->